Serve for New Zealand + School Kit

-Check out these 2016 projects led by schools around the country:
+Check out these great examples of projects led by schools around the country:

-The Limehills War Memorial has had a new lease of life thanks to students and teachers from Limehills School.
-The students fixed fences at their local memorial site, weeded and cleared grass and rubbish as part of #ServeforNZ – fantastic work team!
+In 2016, the Limehills War Memorial has had a new lease of life thanks to students and teachers from Limehills School.
+The students fixed fences at their local memorial site, weeded and cleared grass and rubbish as part of #ServeforNZ.

 An army of 206 students and 12 teachers from Omokoroa Point School (near Tauranga) collected rubbish and cleaned up their local peninsular for one hour.
 Omokoroa Point School thank the UC Student Volunteer Army for “inspiring us into action” – what an awesome way to display the spirit of service in their local community!